1kmHQ/Book/09-road-ahead.md

 ---

-*Chapter 8 painted the hundred-year vision.
-But a century is made of days.
-This chapter is about the days that come first — the immediate road ahead.*
+*Chapter 8 described the long-term vision.
+This chapter is about what we do first.*

 ---

 ## Standing at the Edge

 It's early morning in Zone Zero.
 The first zone.
-The zone where everything we've written in this book will be tested.
+The zone where everything we've written will be tested.

-We've spent chapters describing the broken system, articulating our philosophy, detailing the hyperlocal model, explaining provider prosperity, outlining business logistics, mapping zone operations, codifying principles, and envisioning a hundred-year future.

 Now comes the moment of truth.
 Theory becomes practice.
-Philosophy becomes operations.
 Vision becomes reality — or doesn't.

-This chapter is about what happens next.
-The immediate steps.
-The pilot protocol.
-The success metrics.
-And — because we believe in honesty — what happens if we fail.
+This chapter is about what happens next: the immediate steps, the pilot protocol, success metrics, and what we do if things don't work.

 ---

 ## Where We Stand

 You've read about:
-- The broken system we're addressing
+- The problem we're solving
-- The philosophy that guides us
+- Our philosophy and approach
-- The hyperlocal economy we're building
+- How zones work
-- The provider prosperity model at our core
+- Why provider prosperity matters
-- The business logistics infrastructure we enable
+- Business logistics
-- The zone blueprint for operations
+- Operations and economics
-- The principles that govern decisions
+- Decision-making principles
-- The hundred-year vision we're working toward
+- Long-term vision

 Now what?

-This chapter is about the immediate road ahead — not the distant future, but the next steps.
-What we must do first.
-How we begin.

 ---